cjd12/OPTtools/README.md

 # System Requirements

 ## Software
-OPTtools requires at least Matlab 2019b, and the Image Processing Toolboxe.
+OPTtools requires at least Matlab 2019b, and the Image Processing Toolbox.
 Icy (http://icy.bioimageanalysis.org/) integration for viewing/rendering 3D images is supported, but optional.
 Windows 10 required.
 ## Hardware
 Hardware requirements depend on "Application", but in most cases average desktop specs suffice.
 NVIDIA GPU may be optionally used to accelerate reconstruction.